 Awards & Acknowledgements

-Congratulations to Ed Messing -- Ramon Guiteras Award Recipient
+Congratulations to Edward Messing -- Ramon Guiteras Award Recipient

 Dr. Messing is the Winfield W. Scott Professor and Chairman, Department of Urology, Professor of Oncology and Pathology at the University of Rochester School of Medicine and Dentistry, a position he has held for over 22 years, following 14 years as Professor of Surgery and Human Oncology, and Chief of Urologic Oncology at the University of Wisconsin Medical School.